TenderSure-Africa-SEZ/trific-platform-docs/docs/api/webhooks/index.md

 ## Overview

-Webhooks allow your application to receive real-time notifications when events occur on the Trific platform.
+Webhooks allow your application to receive real-time notifications when events occur on the TRIFIC platform.
 This enables you to keep your systems in sync and respond immediately to important changes.

 ## Event Categories